 We’ve also updated our integration to comply with Facebook’s changes to Custom Audience targeting.
 With this, LiveRamp will ensure all data is in compliance with Facebook’s requirements around Custom Audiences, including specifying data origin.

 While the specifics might be new, the practice is not for us.
 We’ve worked hard to build privacy-conscious practices into all of our products.
 By working with LiveRamp, marketers can ensure that they are keeping people at the center of what they do, both from a privacy and a marketing perspective.

 So while there’s a lot happening in our industry, LiveRamp customers have nothing to fear.
 Our commitment to privacy-conscious policies has served us well to lead the way in protecting your data and your customers’ data.

-To learn more about using your first- and third-party data on Facebook, sign up for our upcoming webinar or read this one-page guide for more information.
-Existing customers can click here for more detailed information on these changes (login required).
+To learn more about using your first- and third-party data on Facebook, listen to our webinar or read this one-page guide for more information.